-- You may be a part of the Class, which includes all eligible current individual and entity homeowners as of June 16, 2017 when the Circuit Court certified the Class, or their successors, who purchased homes in the development known as Ocean Pointe, located in the District of Ewa, City of Honolulu, Island of Oahu, State of Hawaiʻi, that were designed, developed, and constructed with wind protection systems with foundation anchor bolts, said homes having been constructed after August 1, 2005.
-The Ocean Pointe homes that are part of the Class are specifically identified in a document available on the Case Documents tab, which is entitled “Ocean Pointe Bolt Homes” accessible on the on the Case Documents tab of this dedicated website.
+- You may be a part of the Class, which includes all eligible current individual and entity homeowners as of June 16, 2017 when the Circuit Court certified the Class, or their successors, who purchased homes in the development known as Ocean Pointe, located in the District of Ewa, City and County of Honolulu, Island of Oahu, State of Hawaiʻi, that were designed, developed, and constructed with wind protection systems with foundation anchor bolts, said homes having been constructed after August 1, 2005.
+The Ocean Pointe homes that are part of the Class are specifically identified in an exhibit entitled “Ocean Pointe Bolt Homes” accessible on the on the Case Documents tab of this dedicated website.

 YOUR LEGAL RIGHTS AND OPTIONS IN THIS LAWSUIT:

-Your rights and options—and the deadlines to exercise them—are explained in the Notice.
+- Your rights and options—and the deadlines to exercise them—are explained in the Notice.